skip to main |

 brought to international court for crimes against humanity.

-Congratulates to all the people involved with this event,
+Congratulates to all the people involved with this event, most of whom appear in the following photographs.

 Well, done!